Biblioteca europea di informazione e cultura: BeicDL

 The BEIC digital library (BeicDL) inauguration took place on 30 November 2012 and it has more than 27.000 digital objects and 3.000 authors.
 The items are articulated in semantic collections and are freely accessible through the web.

 Archive of the Regional legal deposit of Lombardy

 According to Italian Law 106 of 15 April 2004 all the Italian Region must collect all the items submitted for legal deposit.
 Lombardy Region has entrusted the management of its Archive of Published Documents to BEIC, with the support of the Biblioteca Nazionale Braidense of Milan.
 The Archive has its own online public access catalogue.

 Paolo Monti Archive

-In 2008 BEIC acquired the whole Paolo Monti Archive, declared of notable historical interest by the Italian Ministry of Cultural Heritage and Activities.
-The Archive - counting more than 223,000 negatives, 12,244 prints, and 790 chemigrams - has been catalogued and opened to the public.
+In 2008 BEIC acquired the whole Paolo Monti Archive, declared of notable historical interest in the Italian Ministry of Cultural Heritage and Activities.
+The Archive—counting more than 223,000 negatives, 12,244 prints, and 790 chemigrams—has been catalogued and opened to the public.